This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

-One of the advantages of homeschooling a disabled child is that he can learn life skills in the place he’ll be using them most: within the home and community.
+One of the advantages of homeschooling a neurodivergent or disabled child is that they can learn life skills where they’ll be using them the most: within the home and community.
 Once again, the morning circle allows for quick skill practice while you have your child’s attention.

-Activities of Daily Living (ADL) include a focus on anything we do on a daily basis for self-care, home management, or community functions.
+Activities of Daily Living (ADL) include a focus on anything we do daily for personal care, home management, or community functions.

-- housework (doing laundry, cooking, cleaning, making bed, etc.)
+- Housework (laundry, cooking, cleaning, making the bed, etc.)

-- functional activities: (using the telephone, computer, AAC equipment, etc.)
+- Functional activities: (using the telephone, computer, AAC, etc.)

-In the morning circle, you can practice some ADL skills using common and safe materials that your child will be able to handle based on his developmental level.
-Also, be sure to keep the activities short and doable in a circle.
-You don’t want to cook in the morning circle, but you can practice some of the skills he’ll use for cooking later.
+In the morning circle, you can practice some ADL skills using common and safe materials that the child will be able to handle based on their developmental level.
+Also, be sure to keep the activities short in a circle.
+You don’t want to cook in the morning circle, but you can practice some of the skills they’ll use for cooking later.

 Activities of daily living practice in the morning circle

-- folding small towels (or use small pieces of fabric)
+- Folding small towels (or using small pieces of fabric)

-- pretend play: washing face, washing hands, washing arms and legs on doll first, then self
+- Pretend play: washing face, washing hands, washing arms and legs on the doll first, then self

-- practice brushing/combing hair on doll first, then self (looking in mirror)
+- Practice brushing/combing hair on the doll first, then self (looking in the mirror)